Boxing inequalities in Banach spaces and Riemannian manifolds: Introduction

-As in [G], we use a covering by dyadic cubes $Q$ such that $\HC_m(X\cap Q)$ is neither too small nor too large in comparison with $\HC_m(Q)$.
+As in [G], we use a covering by dyadic cubes $Q$ such that $\hc_m(X\cap Q)$ is neither too small nor too large compared to $\HC_m(Q)$.
 As in [Gu13] and [Y], we inductively project from each cube to its skeleton of codimension one, until we reach the skeleton of dimension $\lceil m\rceil-1$.
-However, one novelty in our approach is that at each stage we project from the smallest ``unprocessed" cube regardless of its dimension.
-As the result, at each step we deal with a cubic complex that consists of cubic faces of different dimensions.
-This approach, however, does not always work without further modifications (see the beginning of section 3.1 for an explanation).
+But now we need to deal with a cubic complex that consists of cubic faces of different dimensions.
+As the cubes are of different sizes, the union of their $\lceil m\rceil-1)$-skeleta will, in general, be disconnected.
+Therefore, the obvious problem is that we cannot hope to construct a meaningful continuous map of $X$ to this disconnected set.
+In the first version of the paper ([AN]) we used the idea of ``insertions" connecting the $(\lceil m\rceil -1)$-dimensional skeleta of the cubes, obtaining a connected set that can be used to obtain a continuous map with the desired properties ((see Figure 1 and the explanation of this idea in Section 1.5 of [AN]).